OUR LEADERSHIP

 Julie Bernhardt

 Julie Bernhardt is an Australian Researcher with a background in Physiotherapy.
-She is head of the Stroke Team at the Florey Institute of Neuroscience and serves as the current president of ISRRA.
+She is head of the Stroke Team at the Florey Institute of Neuroscience and served as the first president and Chair of Directors of ISRRA.
+Julie also serves on the ISRRA Executive Group.

 Dale Corbett